AccelerateHS/accelerate/README.md

 ### LULESH

-[LULESH-accelerate][lulesh-accelerate] is in implementation of the Livermore Unstructured Lagrangian Explicit Shock Hydrodynamics ([LULESH][LULESH]) mini-app.
-LULESH represents a typical hydrodynamics code such as ALE3D, but is a highly simplified application, hard-coded to solve the Sedov blast problem on an unstructured hexahedron mesh.
+[LULESH-accelerate][lulesh-accelerate] is in implementation of the Livermore Unstructured Lagrangian Explicit Shock Hydrodynamics (LULESH) mini-app.
+[LULESH][LULESH] represents a typical hydrodynamics code such as [ALE3D][ALE3D], but is a highly simplified application, hard-coded to solve the Sedov blast problem on an unstructured hexahedron mesh.

 ![LULESH mesh](https://codesign.llnl.gov/images/sedov-3d-LLNL.png)